 After the textbook project, Dr. Nghiem’s interest grew.
 At the time, there was no one who specialized in treating MCC in the greater Boston and New England area, says Dr. Nghiem, so he quickly developed into the region’s go-to man on the subject.

 In January 2006, Dr. Nghiem brought his experience to the Seattle Cancer Care Alliance, joining the skin cancer experts already on staff here.
-He is working primarily with two other SCCA doctors, David R. Byrd, MD and John A. Thompson, MD, to expand the SCCA multidisciplinary skin oncology clinic to serve people with more types of skin disease.
+He is working primarily with several other SCCA doctors, David R. Byrd, MD, Shailander Bhatia, MD, and John A. Thompson, MD, to expand the SCCA multidisciplinary skin oncology clinic to serve people with more types of skin disease.

 “The melanoma clinic is well established,” said Dr. Nghiem right after his move.
 “I am looking forward to joining the team and expanding the clinic’s focus to include a greater breadth of skin cancers and dermatology.
-I am also interested in enhancing integration of teaching and research into the clinic,” says Dr. Nghiem, also an assistant professor of medicine in dermatology at the University of Washington.
+I am also interested in enhancing integration of teaching and research into the clinic,” says Dr. Nghiem, also a professor of Medicine in Dermatology at the University of Washington.

-Each year about 1,000 people in the United States are diagnosed with MCC, says Nghiem.
-In Boston, he saw about one new patient per week, and he expects the level to be about the same at SCCA.
-About 20 percent of his time will be spent with skin cancer patients, overseeing their medical care and coordinating with surgeons and medical and radiation oncologists to make sure they get all the treatment options that are appropriate.
+As of 2015, approximately 2,000 people annually in the United States are diagnosed with MCC, says Nghiem.
+In Boston, he saw about one new patient per week, and that has now doubled at SCCA.
+About 20 percent of his time is spent with skin cancer patients, overseeing their medical care and coordinating with surgeons and medical and radiation oncologists to make sure they get all the treatment options that are appropriate.